glitznerf/stable-half-matchings/README.md

 ## Get Started
 1. Make sure you have a recent Python 3 version installed.
-2. Install required packages: e.g., from the main project folder, run `pip install -r requirements.txt`.
+2. Install required packages (see imports).
 3. Understand the code structure in `experiment.py`.

 ## Structure